 - Qloo API — to enrich the search feature with autosuggestion.

 - Facebook SDK — to implement a quick Facebook sign-in option.

 - Google Places API — to get the list of nearby grocery stores and supermarkets.

 - Barcode API Overview — to scan ingredients' barcodes.

 - Firebase SDK or Apple Push Notifications Service — to integrate push notifications into your app.

-Finally, let’s find out what is the average cost to create a recipe app.
+Finally, let’s find out what the average cost to create a recipe app is.

 💰 What Are the Development Costs to Make Own Recipe App?

-So, according to the estimations made by the Stormotion team, development costs are as follows:
+So, according to the estimations made by the Stormotion team, development costs are the following:

 Note: we took an average rate of $45/hour but it depends on many different factors so don't think of it as the final price.